 In addition to the work of the Institute, we are working with value chain partners, industry associations and the civil society to explore different packaging concepts to shape a waste-free future.
-Such system-wide change takes time, but we are committed to creating a world without waste, and delivering on the commitments we have made to achieve this.
-Our company will also continue to play an active role in the development of well-functioning collection, sorting and recycling schemes across the countries where we operate.
+Such system-wide change takes time, but we are committed to creating a world without waste and delivering on the commitments we have made to achieve this.

 Why do you use plastic in your packaging?

-Our packaging plays a key role in protecting food, preventing food waste and ensuring the quality and safety of our products, so we need to carefully consider alternatives before making changes.
+Our packaging plays a key role in protecting food, preventing food waste and ensuring the quality of our products.
 We use a range of materials, including glass, metal, paper and plastics.

-Plastics offer a unique combination of malleability, availability, hygiene and safety, making them ideal packaging materials.
-The properties of plastic polymers also provide a lot of flexibility and freedom in design, whilst being lightweight but strong, enabling packaging to be tailored to the product.
-There has been considerable progress in ensuring the use of only a minimum adequate amount of plastic packaging to pack products safely, and the recovery of plastic at the end of its useful life.
-Nevertheless, there is much more to do.
-Indeed, plastic must not end in nature and we are taking action to help create a waste-free future.
+Plastics offer a unique combination of malleability, availability, hygiene and product protection, making them ideal packaging materials.
+We use the minimum adequate amount of plastic packaging to pack products safely, and aim to support the recovery of plastic at the end of its useful life.

-Nestlé’s total plastics packaging usage (including laminates with different material combinations) in 2019 was 1.5 million metric tons.
-This represents a third of the total packaging we use across our businesses.
+We have moved beyond peak virgin plastic packaging, even while our business continues to grow.
+Nestlé’s total plastics packaging usage in 2022 was just under 0.9 million metric tons, amounting to a reduction of 35% by weight since 2019.
+This represents approximately a quarter of the total packaging we use across our businesses.

 How is Nestlé reducing its plastic usage?